bbkanego/SeerBotAdminUI/README.md

 ## **Use Express Application Generator to create app skeleton**

 1. Refer: https://expressjs.com/en/starter/generator.html
-2. Create your invidual projects using the above.
+2. Create your individual projects using the above.
 3. Below is the example o/p when I created an express project in an existing dir

 ```